retextjs/retext/contributing.md

 > This project has a [Code of Conduct][coc].
 By interacting with this
 > repository, organisation, or community you agree to abide by its terms.

+Hi!  👋
-Hi!  👋 Exciting that you’re interested in contributing!
-Before doing so, take a moment to read the following guidelines.
+We’re excited that you’re interested in contributing!
+Take a moment to read the following guidelines.
 And thanks for contributing to **retext**!  👏👌✨

-Before anything else: people involved with this project often do so for fun, next to their day job: you are not entitled to free customer service.
+If you’re raising an issue, please understand that people involved with this project often do so for fun, next to their day job; you are not entitled to free customer service.

 ## Table of Contents